xENi

 Rojas Albert A, Backhaus W, Graterol Perez JA, Braabeta H, Schon G, Choe CU, Feldheim J, Bonstrup M, Cheng B, Thomalla G, et al. Cortical thickness of contralesional cortices positively relates to future outcome after severe stroke.
 Cereb Cortex.
 2022;32:5622-5627. doi: 10.1093/cercor/bhac040

-Longitudinal assessment of recovery of severely impaired stroke survivors
+Recovery of severely impaired stroke survivors (SEVERE)

 Numerous longitudinal imaging studies have aimed to explore recovery of stroke patients and relate it to time-dependent alterations of structural and functional brain networks.
 However, the majority of studies though have included only moderately to mildly affected patients.
 Whether our present concepts will also be present in more severely affected patients remains unclear.
 The present longitudinal and multimodal study seeks to close this gap of knowledge.
 We will include acute first-ever stroke patients and conduct clinical and imaging-based follow-up during multiple time points during the first year of recovery.
 Brain imaging will consist of structural and functional MRI.
 Clinical testing will consist of various score to assess different aspects of motor functioning and recovery.